There are two versions of One Man Band: Originals and Essentials.

 Synchronization with other sequencers thru MIDI clocks.
 (In stead create a MIDI arrangement in OMB and then continue to work on it in you favourite sequencer or DAW)

-Things that are improved in Essentials.
+Things that are improved in version 11 and 12.

 The actions that can be assigned to computer keys while playing Live, are not restricted to certain panels or windows.
 You can create your own menus with any combination of one-keystroke actions.
 Menu levels are unlimited.